 Involve Students In Their Learning Plan

-Despite popular belief, homework does not teach responsibility.
+Despite popular belief,.
 Expecting students to take ownership of their learning and showing them what that can look like teaches responsibility.
 Only when we let students know what it is that we expect them to learn and then offer various ways they can get there are we truly helping them to take responsibility for their learning.
 It is so important to keep in mind that it is not our job to teach students compliance because that was the way we were taught.
 Keep asking yourself: what is it that students truly need to learn and master?
 Then tell your students.
 Education should not be a secret and it should not be the same for everyone.

 If you plan to assign homework, you should most definitely provide feedback.
 There is nothing more disheartening for a student when they spend hours on an assignment only to have a teacher check the top, indicating they completed it.
 If we expect our students to give time and effort, the least we can do is reciprocate.
 If students do not receive feedback on assignments how can we expect them to grow from it,

 I do feel that there is a place for homework in our schools, but not how it is structured in most classrooms today.
 We can do better.
 Our kids deserve better.
 I remember a time when I would take it personally when a student didn’t do what I asked.
 I wanted my pound of flesh.
 Then, I realized it is not personal, it is not about me, and that it is about getting my kids to where they need to be.
 When they don’t do homework, it is no more personal than when students and parents harbor ill will towards teachers when they are trying to print out homework at 1:00 AM.